Huy-Ngo/acanban/docs/source/req/suppl-spec.rst

 Supportability
 --------------

-The user interface must be functional on both desktop computers as well as on smartphones.
+The user interface must be functional on both desktop or laptop computers, tablet, as well as on smartphones.

+The file system must support uploading various file formats that are used for discussing and reporting project results:

+- Document: docx, pdf, tex, md, rst, plain text, etc.
+- Audiovisual: png, jpg/jpeg, tiff, ogg, mp3, mp4, etc.
+- Presentation: pptx, tex, pdf

 Security
 --------

 The system must not allow internal information to be accessed and modified by an unauthorized user.
+Passwords should be all stored as hash.

 The systems should not be vulnerable to common security threat, such as XSS, SQL injection, DDoS attack.

+The connection to the server must use HTTPS protocol, that is, it must be encrypted with TLS/SSL.

 Legal Constraints
 -----------------